MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/admin-manage-apps.md

 ---
-title: View and manage apps created in your organization | Microsoft Docs
+title: Manage apps created in your organization | Microsoft Docs
-description: Walkthrough of how to view and manage apps created in your organization
+description: Walkthrough of how to manage apps created in your organization
 services: 'powerapps'
 suite: powerapps
 documentationcenter: na